samrudhup/Simulink_Models/README.md

 DC Car Model

-This control architecture implements a praportional gain feed back contorl and a slip controller to track a ramp signal with minimal slip.
+This control architecture implements a praportional gain feedback speed controller and a slip controller to track a ramp signal with minimal slip.